Posts

 Image

 THE TOMB OF DRACULA — Issue no. 67, August 1978 / My introduction to Marvel’s Dracula of 1978 wasn’t promising.
 The setup — Dracula goes to hell and faces off with Satan — is incredible.
 But the actual story is boring — it’s mostly just Satan talking (and talking and talking).
 But the story ends with Satan taking away Dracula’s vampire powers and making him into a regular human.
 The issues of TOMB OF DRACULA I’ve read since then have been a lot of fun.
 This one is no exception, though there is a lot going on here, including some apparent callbacks to past issues I haven’t read.
 Dracula is in New York City looking for his daughter, Lilith.
 He needs a vampire to turn him back into a vampire (Dracula is not thrilled being a regular human Joe).
 And, since he’s a snob, Dracula won’t accept a turning from anyone other than his own flesh-and-blood.
-Book: The Tomb of Dracula Issue No.: 67 Published: August 1, 1978 Titles: “At Long Last — Lilith!”
-Cover Price: 35
+Book: The Tomb of Dracula Issue No.: 67 Published: August 1, 1978 Title: “At Long Last — Lilith!”
+Cover Price: 35¢...

 Lair of the Ice Worm